Methodology

 • adding figures at a national level on the number of providers (by provider type), delivering any (i.e. at least one) of the entitlements.
 Previously, provider figures were only available by entitlement type.

-• adding national level breakdowns on the estimated number of 2-year-olds eligible for the FRAS entitlement due to legacy benefits or universal credit.
+• adding national level breakdowns on the estimated number of children eligible for early learning for 2-year-olds due to legacy benefits or universal credit.

 The Department has a set of statistical policies (opens in new tab) in line with the Code of Practice for Statistics.